VirusTotal/yara/docs/writingrules.rst

 -------------------

 Regular expressions are one of the most powerful features of YARA.
-They are defined in the same way as text strings, but enclosed in backslashes instead of double-quotes, like in the Perl programming language. ::
+They are defined in the same way as text strings, but enclosed in forward slashes instead of double-quotes, like in the Perl programming language. ::

     rule RegExpExample1